Skip to Main Content

 Secondary sources describe, analyse, interpret or draw conclusions from a primary source.
 Secondary sources are created after the studied event/work took place or the studied work was created.
 They can therefore take into consideration other events and place a primary source in its historical context.
 Secondary sources are not evidence but rather commentary on and discussion of evidence.

-Scholars generally use the term secondary source to refer to books, sections of edited books, journal articles, encylopedia and dictionary entries, newspaper and magazine reports and so on.
-This chart shows the distinction between primary and secondary sources:
+Scholars generally use the term secondary source to refer to books, sections of edited books, journal articles, encyclopedia and dictionary entries, newspaper and magazine reports and so on.

 Primary Source Secondary Source